alfarogonz/CF_scripts/README.md

 Work CF tool automation

 GOAL: to automate the mappings from Insurance carrier structure documents into internal tool.
-These scripts can be modified to accomodate for different carrier's needs.
+These scripts can be modified to accommodate for different carrier's needs.